Squalr/Squally/README.md

 Getting the Resource Folder
 ------------
+We could not include the Resources folder in this repository, because a lot of the art in this game comes from asset stores.
+This means we have non-exclusive rights to the art, and cannot redistribute it for free.
+This means the Resources must be copied from a legally purchased copy of the game.

 The Resources folder in Squally will be synced up with the master branch in this repository.

 Note: currently there is no master branch -- we temporarily removed it when making this repository public.
 It will be recreated before the next release.